pulzze/autoflow-documentation/docs/Documentation/Guide/API/Index.md

 ![Untitled](@site/docs/Documentation/Getting Started/Hello World/Untitled.png)

-### Create an ID for the API - Upload OpenAPI document
+### Create an ID for the API or Upload OpenAPI document

 ![Untitled](@site/docs/Documentation/Getting Started/Hello World/Untitled%201.png)

 &lt;aside&gt;
-💡 For the Hello World example, we will be using the API AutoFlow provided OpenAPI builder.
+💡 For this example, we will be using the API AutoFlow provided OpenAPI builder.
 However, you can use your own OpenAPI document using the upload feature.

 &lt;/aside&gt;